clipmove/NotBlood/README.md

 Reverse-engineered ports of Build games using EDuke32 engine technology and development principles

 ## NBlood
-Blood port based on EDuke32
+Blood port based on EDuke32.

 ### Installing
+If you have a digital copy of Blood installed, such as from Steam or GOG, no installation is necessary!
+Otherwise:

 1. Extract NBlood to a new directory
 2. Copy the following files from Blood 1.21 to NBlood folder:
    * BLOOD.INI